hdclark/DICOMautomaton/documentation/reference_guide.md

 - Because beam weights are (generally) not specified in DICOM RTDOSE files, the beam weights are assumed to all be 1.0.
 If they are not all 1.0, the weights reported here will be relative to whatever the existing weights are.

-- This operation uses Image_Arrays, so convert from Dose_Arrays if necessary prior to calling this routine.
-This may be fixed in a future release.
-Patches are welcome.

 - If no PTV ROI is available, the BODY contour may suffice.
 If this is not available, dose outside the body should somehow be set to zero to avoid